 Quinidine is an intraerythrocytic schizonticide; it is gametocidal to Plasmodium vivax and P. malariae, but not to P. falciparum.9,10 Quinidine has minimal effects on sporozites or preerythrocytic parasites.

 Quinidine is a Class 1A antiarrhythmic agent that is devoid of negative inotropism.
 In cardiac muscle and in Purkinje fibers, quinidine depresses the rapid inward depolarizing sodium current, thereby slowing phase-0 depolarization and reducing the amplitude of the action potential without affecting the resting potential.10 In normal Purkinje fibers, it reduces the slope of phase-4 depolarization, shifting the threshold voltage upward toward zero.
 The result is slowed conduction and reduced automaticity in all parts of the heart, with increase of the effective refractory period relative to the duration of the action potential in the atria, ventricles, and Purkinje tissues.
-Quinidine also raises the fibrillation ...
+Quinidine also raises the fibrillation thresholds of ...